2024 Serbian local elections: Kosjerić

 There was no election for the municipal assembly of Kosjerić in 2024.
-The previous election took place in 2021.
+The previous election took place in 2021, and the next election took place in 2025.

 Nova Varoš

 Results of the election for the municipal assembly of Nova Varoš:

 Eleven of the fifteen candidates elected on the Nova Varoš Tomorrow list were endorsed by the Serbian Progressive Party, three by the Socialist Party of Serbia, and one by Healthy Serbia.

 Three of the five candidates elected on the Unanimously for Nova Varoš list were endorsed by the Democratic Party.
 The other two were endorsed by Dveri.

 Branko Bjelić of the Progressives was chosen as mayor on 2 July 2024.